 9616.
 Anti-palindromic strings

-First line contains the number of test cases t.
-Each test is a separate line with two integers n and m (1 ≤ n, m ≤ 109).
+Input.
+The first line contains the number of test cases t.
+Each test case consists of a single line containing two integers n and m (1 n, m 109).

 exponentiation